 The drawbacks of going Pro/switching to an electric toothbrush

 - Switching to an electric toothbrush will provide some benefits irrespective of your brushing style but making sure you have the right technique is just as important and will have just as much effect on the effectiveness of the clean.
 We have a detailed guide here on the correct technique.

 - There is no getting away from the fact that even the cheapest electric toothbrush is about 5-10 times the price of a manual toothbrush.
 There is then the ongoing cost of replacing heads and the power needed.
 However, can you put a price on cleaner, whiter teeth and a healthier smile?
 A pro series brush can cost as little as 5p per day.

 - There is a massive selection but it is not as confusing as it first appears.
 We make it easy for you to understand the difference below.

 A word about TriZone

-Oral-B offer 2 different series of electric toothbrushes.
-There is the Pro and TriZone series.
+Oral-B have offered two different series of electric toothbrushes.
+They were the Pro and TriZone series.

 The Pro series has an oscillating rotating and pulsating movement compared to the sweeping motion of the TriZone.

 In the animations below you can see the different motions of the brush heads.